PrinceS17/Cancellation/uhd_transceiver/ReadMe.md

 * qpsk_transceiver_1.cpp can generate and transceive QPSK signal so that we can use them in Matlab and do the cancellation.
 It calls wave\_generation() and rcos\_filter() (inside qpsk_transceiver_1.cpp itself but from rcos\_filter.cpp) to generate continuous QPSK waveform from complex bipolar code like 1 + 1i, -1 - 1i.
 It works fine with Matlab cancellation and can get about 30 dB cancellation.

 * rcos\_filter.cpp contains primary function about waveform generation of band-limited signal, such as rcos_filter() and wave_generation().
 The former generates a raised cosine filter and the latter uses it to generate actual TX waveform like QPSK TX signal. main() generates QPSK TX signal so it can be easily integrated into transceiver and canceler code.

+### How to run the example
+These examples are all based on UHD TX and RX examples and it is simple to run if you have experience with UHD.
+And it is highly recommended to take a look at the UHD tutorials.
+Take linux for example.
+First, check dependents of the code, Eigen files, boost and uhd library.
+Then, put these file into the same folder of UHD examples.
+When you want to run an example, create a new folder, put source, header file and CMakeLists.txt into the folder and then build the project.

+There's an folder for QPSK tranceler.
+It contains fft.hpp, wavetable.hpp and can be build, make and run by these commands:

+mkdir build
+cd build
+cmake ..
+make
+./qpsk_tranceler_rt

+Notice that if your library or Eigen need root to access, you need to use "sudo make" instead of "make" to make the program.